Wilzzu/DCWheel/README.md

 ### Public Endpoints

-- `GET /api/encrypt` - Encrypt tokens when they are first created on login.
+- `GET /api/encrypt` - Encrypt tokens.
-- `GET /api/validate` - Validate the encrypted tokens when a new session is created.
+- `GET /api/validate` - Validate encrypted tokens.

 ### Protected Endpoints

-These endpoints require authentication through the `authMiddleware`.
+These endpoints require authentication.

 - `GET /api/guilds` - Retrieve a list of Discord guilds.
 - `GET /api/voicechannels` - Retrieve a list of voice channels and connected users from a guild.
 - `GET /api/textchannels` - Retrieve a list of text channels from a guild.
 - `GET /api/members` - Retrieve a list of all members from a guild.
-- `POST /api/screenshot` - Post a screenshot to a text channel in guild.
+- `POST /api/screenshot` - Post a screenshot to text channel in a guild.

 ## License